Our guide will walk you through how to choose the best breast pump for your needs.

 The flange is connected to the breast pump tubing and comes into direct contact with your breast.

-Breast pump flanges is not a one size fits all part.
-In fact, getting the sizing right on your flanges is extreamley important.
+Breast pump flanges are not a one size fits all part.
+In fact, getting the sizing right on your flanges is extremely important.
 These inexpensive parts deserve your full attention.

 When choosing the right size flange, keep in mind that your nipple size will increase while you are pumping.
 We strongly recommend having every size flange available for your breast pump manufacturer on hand.
 This will allow you to get the hang of which size fits your nipple the best.

-One of our favorites is Pumping Pals, which offers variety kits, so you can order a pair of small, medium, and large all in one kit.
+One of our favorites is Maymom detachable flanges, which offers various kits, so you can order a pair of small, medium, and large all in one kit.

 Order extra breast pump parts.